What am I? Your slave? You do it!

 - Curb Your Enthusiasm is a show about this trope.
 Larry David and a predominantly Jewish cast argue about the slightest trivialities, then argue about the fact that they're arguing.

 - The Big Bang Theory: Howard Wolowitz and his mother.

 - Seinfeld features a great deal of very Jewy arguments over the trivialities of day-to-day life.
-Many people are surprised to learn that only Jerry is actually supposed to be Jewish on the show, though George is based on Larry David, and Elaine is played by a Jew.
+Jerry is Jewish and, according to Word of God, George is half Jewish on his mother's side.note

-- This is what the Midrash and the Talmud are, Rabbis arguing.
+- The Bible: This is what the Midrash and the Talmud are, Rabbis arguing.
 In the Torah, Jews argue with God.
-Abraham frickin' haggles with God over the amount of righteous men needed to save Sodom and Gomorrah.
+Abraham frickin' haggles with God over the number of righteous men needed to save Sodom and Gomorrah.
 Just to clarify: The Talmud is a record of rabbis arguing, often over other arguments which are over the Midrash's arguments with itself.
 Traditional Talmud study is basically nonstop arguing.
 So really people are arguing about arguments about arguments about arguments.
-Then they start comparing 'those'' arguments...
+Then they start comparing those arguments...

 - Moses also argues with God when he wants to destroy the People of Israel and make Moses into the (first of the) new People of Israel.
 Moses argues with God and wins the argument.
 And this happens over.
 And over.
 And over.